 The Doctor’s Office Dramatic Play center is a big hit with young children in preschool and kindergarten.
-This particular dramatic play scenario is meaningful to them because they have been to a doctor’s office before.
+This particular dramatic play scenario is meaningful to children in preschool and kindergarten because they have all been to a doctor’s office before.
 When children are engaged in meaningful play they are more motivated to use print and writing tools in authentic ways to support their play.

 Preschoolers like pretending to be mommy and daddy while the baby dolls play the roles of the patients.
 They love pretending to cough, give shots, and have broken limbs.
 When I saw this post from Family Chic I was inspired to create casts for the baby dolls in the dramatic play center.